soulsoftware/PowerPlatform-PCF/BPFinCanvas/README.md

 1. Setting **environmenturl** in swagger file
     > Open from Powerapps console `Settings/Admin Center` select your environment and in `Details` panel copy the `Environment Url`.
 Then open `BPF-API.swagger.json` and replace all occurrence of `<environmenturl>` placeholder with value of `Environment Url` previously copied.
 1. Registering an application in the Microsoft Azure Portal.
-    >  Sign into the https://portal.azure.com with an account that has permissions to make Azure Active Directory applications. and follow article [here][Register app in azure active directory].
+    >  Sign into the https://portal.azure.com with an account that has permissions to make Azure Active Directory applications. and follow article [here](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory).
     > **Note:**
     > Add the connector auto generated `Redirect URL` to the Azure Active Directory application in `Authentication/Web Platform/Redirect URIs`
 1. Setting OAuth 2.0 `Resource Url`